-A dance performance, “Come Together,” a joint effort of neighboring dance studios in San Luis Obispo, California, will be presented October 22 at 7pm and October 23 at 2pm at the Spanos Theatre, according to the New Times.
+A dance performance, “Come Together,” a joint effort of neighboring dance studios in San Luis Obispo, CA, will be presented Oct.
+22 -23 at the Spanos Theatre.

 Cornish Dance Theater of Cornish College of the Arts will present Beneath Our Own Immensity, a site-specific dance choreographed by Alia Swersky performed at the I-5 Colonnade Park in Seattle, Washington, in October and November.

 Buglisi Dance Theatre will wrap up a three-week residency at Syracuse University in New York with a public performance October 29 at 7pm at the Oncenter Crouse Hinds Theater.